In This Section

 If your application is refused

-If this is not granted, we may inform you that you should leave the State, failing which we may issue you with notification of the intention to deport you under Section 3(6) of the Immigration Act 1999.
+If your application under the scheme is refused and you do not have any other immigration permission, you will be required to leave the State.
+If you do not leave the State, we may issue you with notification of intention to deport you under Section 3(6) of the Immigration Act 1999.

 Contact us